Mung bean sprouts come from the green mung bean variety commonly used in Indian cuisine when making curries and dals.

 In a 2014 published review analyzing mung beans, mung sprouts and their nutritional qualities, it was stated that "High levels of proteins, amino acids, oligosaccharides, and polyphenols in mung beans are thought to be the main contributors to the antioxidant, antimicrobial, anti-inflammatory, and antitumor activities of this food and are involved in the regulation of lipid metabolism."

-As with other types of sprouts, raw mung bean sprouts are a rich source of natural food-based enzymes, which is not the case for cooked varieties.
+As with other types of sprouts, raw mung bean sprouts are also a rich source of natural food-based enzymes, which is not the case for cooked varieties.
 Consuming them alongside cook meals or harder to digest foods can help to increase digestion and preserve one's own digestive enzyme resources.

 Mung bean sprouts are sprouted in much the same way you would initially jar sprout other types of sprouts like broccoli, alfalfa, fenugreek and onion, or when preparing microgreens like sunflower or purslane before they are placed on a tray or growing medium.